silvoneildr/aluno10-frontend/README.md

 ### Description

-  > The project objetive consists to create in a tool to management classes of students.
+  > The project objetive consists to create a tool to management classes of students.
-  > It is possible configure classes of students, create setu pof tests and generate reports about this tests.
+  > It is possible configure classes of students, create setup of tests and generate reports about this tests.

 ### Prerequisites